Representations of the D=2 Euclidean and Poincar\'e groups: The UIR of the Poincar e group in .

-and if $\phi$ is the parameter of a Lorentz transformation $\Lambda_\phi$, the action on the orbit is given simply by The orbits with $q_0<0$ can be parametrized as \hyphenation{pa-ri-ty} and the action of the Lorentz group follows similarly.
+The orbits with $q_0>0$ can be parametrized as \be = q , \ee and if $\phi$ is the parameter of a Lorentz transformation $\Lambda_\phi$, the action on the orbit is given simply by \be \Lambda_\phi = q . \ee The orbits with $q_0<0$ can be parametrized as \hyphenation{pa-ri-ty} \be = q \ee and the action of the Lorentz group follows similarly, $\chi\to \chi+\phi$.
 Both orbits are mapped into each other by the operator $TP$ (time inversion times parity), intertwining the action of the Lorentz group (time inversion alone flips the sign of the parameter).
 The equivariant functions are formally written as in (\ref{equivariant1,1}), but here the action of the Lorentz transformation $\Lambda_\phi$ is the one described above.
 One also needs to distinguish between bosonic and fermionic equivariant functions.
 The action of an element $({\bf a}, v)$ on them is as in (\ref{transformedsection}).
-In this case, both translations act, indeed, on the functions. \hyphenation{asso-cia-ted}
+In this case, both translations act, indeed, on the functions.